-The following list is just a small sample of the many scholarship opportunities available at Kent State University and in the College of Communication and Information.
-Our students with diverse identities and backgrounds are highly encouraged to apply for all scholarships available through the university and outside providers.
-This list only highlights the university and college scholarships that were created specifically to assist our diverse students.
+The following list is just a small sample of the many scholarship opportunities available at Kent State University, in the College of Communication and Information, and through outside organizations.
+Our students with diverse identities and backgrounds are highly encouraged to apply for all scholarships available to them.
+This list only highlights the university and outside scholarships that were created specifically to assist our diverse students.

 KENT STATE UNIVERSITY SCHOLARSHIPS

 African American, Hispanic and Latino/a American, and Native American